Sebbito/ginst/README.md

 Some things that are worth noting:

 -  The dependencies attribute is also just a list of programs, meaning you can add as many dependencies and nest this as deep as you want to.
--  Also there is the option to specify multiple distributions in one line separated by commas **!without spaces!** for which the installation instructions apply.
-You can also use a '\*' instead of a regular distribution name to execute the steps for all distros.
-The distribution will be read out of `/etc/os-release` so make sure you name it like you see it in there or like the list further down.
+-  Also there is the option to specify multiple distributions in one line separated by commas **!without spaces!** for which the installation instructions apply
--  You can specify multiple commands for installing or configuring.
+-  You can also use a '\*' instead of a regular distribution name to execute the steps for all distros
+-  The distribution will be read out of `/etc/os-release` so make sure you name it like you see it in there

 ## Troubleshooting